Arabia Steamboat Museum

 Time needed to enjoy: 30-45 minutes

-In 1856, a steamboat named Arabia was traveling down the Mississippi, carrying a cargo of 200 tons of basic supplies bound for stores, when it hit a tree and sank.
+In 1856, a steamboat named Arabia was traveling down the Missouri River, carrying a cargo of 200 tons of basic supplies bound for stores, when it hit a tree and sank.
 The cargo was lost until 1988, when it was discovered buried underneath a cornfield in Kansas.
 Now that cargo is on display at the Arabia Steamboat Museum in Kansas City, Missouri.

 The cargo includes fancy china, clothing, housewares, and lots more, all of which is remarkably preserved.
 Even full bottles of food were preserved.
 Look, 150-year-old pickles!
 Who wants to taste one?

-To answer the obvious question: How did cargo that sank in the Mississippi River end up under dry land?
+To answer the obvious question: How did cargo that sank in the Missouri River end up under dry land?
 That’s a question answered by multiple exhibits in the museum.
 Basically, the river changed course over the years, so the spot where the ship went down ended up turning into fertile farmland across the state line in Kansas.

 Here’s a look at some of the sights from the Arabia Steamboat Museum.
 All of the items on display were recovered from the wreckage.